pocomane/MiSTer_Batch_Control/Readme.md

 For example, the command

 ```
-mbc raw_seq MDDO
+mbc raw_seq EEMDDO
 ```

-sends F12, down, dowm, enter, so it selects the third item of the menu.
+sends Esc, Esc, F12, down, dowm, enter, so it selects the third item of the menu.
+The timing can be configured by means of the following environment
+variables:

+- `MBC_CORE_WAIT` sets the number of milliseconds to wait for the core to be loaded;
+  the default is 3000.

+- `MBC_KEY_WAIT` sets the number of milliseconds to wait between each key-press;
+  the default is 50.

+- `MBC_SEQUENCE_WAIT` sets the number of milliseconds to wait before and after a key sequence; the default is 1000.

 ## Command list_core